cleverdevil/together/README.md

 ### Running locally

 Firstly you will need to have [node.js](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed locally.
-Then to run the app in development mode simply clone this repo and run `yarn start` in the root directory.
+Then to run the app in development mode simply clone this repo and run `yarn install` and `yarn start` in the root directory.

 This will start a local server at `localhost:3000` and open it in your browser for you.
 Changes are then live injected when you save a file.